Unleashed – PAWsitive Stories from Salt Lake County Animal Services

 In Salt Lake City,

-I have in possession the following described estray animal, which, if not claimed and taken away, will be sold at public auction to the highest cash bidder at Salt Lake County Animal Services, 511 West 3900 South, Salt Lake City Utah 84123, ph 385-468-6051.
+I have in possession the following described animal, which will be sold at public auction to the highest cash bidder at Salt Lake County Animal Services, 511 West 3900 South, Salt Lake City Utah 84123, ph 385-468-6051.

-Said stray was taken up by me in said city on the 14th Day of November, 2016.
+Said animal was taken up by me in said city on the 9th Day of August, 2017.

 Director Talia Butler